Cholecystitis

 Offers Telehealth

-Michel Kahaleh is a Gastroenterologist in Rochelle Park, New Jersey.
+Michel Kahaleh is a Gastroenterologist practicing medicine in Rochelle Park, New Jersey.
 Dr. Kahaleh is rated as an Elite provider by MediFind in the treatment of Cholecystitis.
-His top areas of expertise are Achalasia, Pancreatic Pseudocyst, Bile Duct Obstruction, Endoscopy, and Gastric Bypass.
+He is also highly rated in 38 other conditions, according to our data.
+His clinical expertise encompasses Achalasia, Pancreatic Pseudocyst, Bile Duct Obstruction, Endoscopy, and Gastric Bypass.
+Dr. Kahaleh is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine.

 What are the latest Cholecystitis Clinical Trials?